The mission of The Lewis Prize is to partner with leaders who create positive change by investing in young people through music.

 Kenneth Courtney

-Head of Press and Media Relations
+Head of Press & Media Relations

 Drawn to the world of arts and entertainment, Kenneth started his career in communications early, interning in the PR departments of MTV and Country Music Television.
 Working large-scale events such as the MTV VMAs, Country Music Awards, and CMT Artists of the Year Awards led him to New York City where he quickly began working at various PR agencies before launching Courtney Creative PR – a non-traditional and forward thinking public relations, branding and events consultancy, focused on elevating the brand profiles of LGBTQ+ clients through social impact across lifestyle, fashion, and entertainment.